GuiRosaAlves/RAD-IO/README.md

 ## Acknowledgments

 Special thanks to the Unity community for their invaluable resources and tutorials on game development and the Unity Particle System.

----

-RAD-IO is an immersive puzzle game that showcases your ability to creatively use repeaters and amplifiers to transmit a green signal through obstacles.
-The README provides an overview of the project, its features, how to play, and the technologies used.
-Make sure to replace "link_to_preview.gif" with the actual link to your preview GIF or image, and update "your-username" with your actual GitHub username in the GitHub Pages link.
-Good luck with your project!